pingcap/docs-tidb-operator/en/upgrade-tidb-operator.md

 ## Offline Upgrade TiDB Operator

-If your server cannot access the Internet, upgrade TiDB Operator offline by the following steps:
+If your server cannot access the Internet, you can take the following steps to upgrade TiDB Operator offline:

 1. Update [CRD (Custom Resource Definition)](https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions/):